Cognigy/Clients/docs/webchat-plugins/README.md

 Every plugin contains a mechanism that can decide whether it matches a message or not.
 If a plugin matches a message, the webchat will stop iterating and use that plugin to render the message.

+In the examples below, we have a total of five webchat plugins.
+The webchat iterates through each plugin from left to right until it finds a match.
+Outlined circles represent plugins that did not match, dark circles represent matched plugins, light circles represent plugins that were not taken into consideration.

 ![Plugin Message](../../assets/plugin-chain-match.png)

-If no matching custom plugin was found, the webchat will fall back to its default message plugin .
+If no matching custom plugin was found, the webchat will fall back to its default message plugin (the last one).

 ![Default Message](../../assets/plugin-chain-default.png)